blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 </pre>
 </li>
 <li>
-<p>Implement the custom method.
-The common pattern employed in the {{ stache.config.product_name_short }} is to wait until a certain condition is met before proceeding with the next action.
-The Selenium Webdriver is what allows us to interact with the browser to determine whether our desired condition is met.</p>
+<p>Implement the custom method.</p>

+<p class="alert alert-info">The common pattern that the {{ stache.config.product_name_short }} employs is to wait until a condition is met before proceeding with the next action.
+It uses the Selenium Webdriver to interact with the browser and determine whether the desired condition is met.</p>

-<p>Add the "OpenQA.Selenium" and "OpenQA.Selenium.Support.UI" namespace references at the top of your file.</p>
+<p>At the beginning of the new class file, insert insert references to the "OpenQA.Selenium" and "OpenQA.Selenium.Support.UI" namespaces to import the types defined by the namespaces.</p>

+<p>Next, update the method to create a while loop that waits for "True" to be returned before exiting the loop.
+When "False" is returned, the loop starts over.
+We can specify an amount of time that should expire in the loop until a WebDriverTimeoutException is thrown.
+Finally we can specify exception types to ignore in the loop.
+If exceptions of the specified types are thrown, the resulting action is the equivalent of "False" being returned at that moment.</p>

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Namespace references</div></div>
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Loop</div></div>
 <pre><code class="language-csharp">
 public static void NavigateToFunctionalArea(string caption) {